datacamp-content/courses-introduction-to-shell/chapter2.md

 --- type:NormalExercise lang:shell xp:100 skills:1 key:f830d46419
 ## Deep listing

-The previous chapter showed you a command called `tree` that draws pictures of your filesystem.
+In order to see everything underneath a directory, no matter how deeply nested it is, you can give `ls` the flag `-R`
-It isn't installed on computers by default, but you can get the same information by giving `ls` the flag `-R`, which means "recursive".
+(which means "recursive").
 If you use `ls -R` in your home directory, you will see something like this: